 It’s because most Muslims believe the Qur’an—every single page with every one of its Arabic words—is an incarnation of Allah himself.
 For them, the Qur’an reigns supreme because it is the only thing in this world that is truly and thoroughly divine.
 Thus, it is to be honored and obeyed as perfectly as possible, in the hope that one’s faithful deeds will ultimately outweigh one’s sins when the final judgment rolls around.

 The New Testament message, however, is radically different.
-It is about freely receiving a sin-cleansing salvation brought to us by grace alone from the living God who—while we are totally lost and powerless to ever match his holiness—in love has invaded us, coming to us, doing so as one of us in order to rescue us.
+It is about freely receiving sin-cleansing salvation brought to us by grace alone from the living God who—while we are totally lost and powerless to ever match his holiness—in love has invaded us, coming to us, doing so as one of us in order to rescue us.

-This invasion from Heaven is not simply in the form of authoritative Arabic words inscribed on paper.
+This invasion from heaven is not simply in the form of authoritative Arabic words inscribed on paper.
 This invader comes to take charge as a genuine, living, breathing human being.
 Furthermore, the One who shows up is not passive like some sacred book lying mute on a coffee table.
-Rather, Jesus is God himself among us, permanently united to us, taking strategic action for us, to reveal God’s glory to us and liberate us.
+Rather, Jesus is God himself among us, permanently united to us, taking strategic action for us to reveal God’s glory to us and liberate us.

-Bringing us this gift of eternal life, fully accessible to all who believe it and receive it, requires nothing less than a God-orchestrated invasion—one that is even greater than the game-changing, history-making landing of allied troops in Normandy on D-Day during World War II.
+Bringing us this gift of eternal life, fully accessible to all who believe it and receive it, requires nothing less than a God-orchestrated invasion—one that is even greater than the game-changing, history-making landing of Allied troops in Normandy on D-Day during World War II.
 Only Jesus did it for the “joy set before him” (Hebrews 12)—which is US.